-The corporate performance goals for 2022 were calculated following the end of the year in accordance with the Company's financial statements and disclosures.
-Each NEO earned the following amounts under the Bonus Plan for 2022: \$99,000 for Mr. Calkins, \$35,668 for Mr. Kramer, \$82,500 for Mr. Matheos, \$30,668 for Mr. Winters, and \$60,000 for Mr. Zamudio-Ramirez.
-Mr. Lynch was not eligible to earn a payout under the Bonus Plan for 2022 since he was not an employee on the payment date.
-Such amounts were based solely on achievement of the corporate performance goals, with no discretionary bonus element.
+The corporate performance goals for 2023 were calculated following the end of the year in accordance with the Company's financial statements and disclosures and evaluation of the executive's alignment with corporate culture and strategy by an executive committee.
+Each NEO earned the following amounts under the Bonus Plan for 2023: \$150,000 for Mr. Calkins, \$125,000 for Mr. Matheos, \$50,000 for Mr. Winters, and \$117,500 for Mr. Zamudio-Ramirez.
+Half of such amounts was based solely on achievement of the corporate performance goals related to new logos and ACV, with no discretionary bonus element, and the other half was based on the discretion of the executive committee.